 Ultimately, what sets really good professional business coaches apart from others is their ability to resonate with employees and still serve the critical underlying business challenges experienced in today’s organizations.

 Settling the Debate

 With the right education, leaders and internally hired staff might make a big difference in coaching their employees and peers.
-However, the reality is they rarely have the same level of education as an externally hired coach nor the time to really put the effort into coaching on a regular basis.
-Add to this the fact that there are power-imbalance and confidentiality issues to deal with and the case strengthens for external coaching.
+However, the reality is they rarely have the same level of coaching education as an externally hired coach.
+They usually don’t have the time to put the effort into coaching on a regular basis.
+And finally, the power-imbalance and confidentiality issues often undermine the progress achievable with employees.

 External coaching is free from these limitations.
 They are specifically trained and dedicated to getting the best out of the employees with singular focus.
 The external coach is better positioned to instill confidence, get to the route of problems, and create specific and targeted programs to develop the employee in pursuit of career and organizational goals.

 With these insights in your arsenal, we hope you are now well on your way to better understand the role of the different kind of coach and who you can trust to coach your employees.